fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

    because it compares the numbers as signed ones (i.e. they can be negative).

 ### To return `$0` or to return `$1`
-When an `if` instruction occurs, the last item in the stack, which is the condition is popped.
-It needs to be an `i32`.
-If it is different from `0` the instructions inside the `if..else/end` block are executed, otherwise the `else..end` is executed.
-If there isn't an `else`, simply nothing happens.
+When an `if` instruction occurs, the last item in the stack (the condition) is popped.
+It must be an `i32`.
+If the condition is not `0`, the instructions inside the `if..else/end` block are executed, otherwise the `else..end` is executed.
+If there isn't an `else`, nothing happens.
-You might notice that the if "statement" has a result.
-If you remember when I said that `if` is something called a **block**, which means it is an instruction that will create a new stack frame that the code between it and the `else`/`end` will use..
+You might notice that the if "statement" has a result. `if` is a **block**, which means it is able to return a result.

 ### Select
 For simple decisions like picking a number, `if` might be a bit overkill.